Expertise

 As a country with three major rivers flowing through it and with 523 kilometres of coastline, the Netherlands is a frontrunner in coastal management.
 Because our country is a low-lying delta, we have lived with water for centuries.
 A delta in combination with our geographic location makes it very vulnerable to inundation.

 Groundwater as a vital source of water is under threat.
-Population growth, rapid urbanisation and economic development are putting increasing pressure on groundwater.
-Although groundwater is invisible, its impact is visible everywhere.
+Population growth, urbanisation, and economic development are putting it under increasing pressure.
+Its impact is visible in our water, food, and ecosystems.
+Sustainable management is essential for future generations.